superfluid-finance/protocol-monorepo/examples/simple-acl-close/README.md

 Forge command: `make deploy`

-Hardhat command: `yarn deploy` or `npx hardhat run scripts/deploy.ts`
+Hardhat command: `yarn deploy <NETWORK_NAME>` or `npx hardhat run scripts/deploy.ts --network <NETWORK_NAME>`

-> NOTE: You will have to provide the necessary .env values for this to work.
+> NOTE: You will have to provide/update the necessary .env values for this to work.

 (optional) Verify your contract - this makes it slightly easier when setting up the task on gelato ops.
 If you don't verify, you just need to copy the ABI into the input when prompted for it when setting up your task with Gelato.

-You can also do this with forge or Hardhat as well.

-Forge command: `make verify`

-Hardhat command: `yarn verify` or `npx hardhat
+Refer above for the commands on contract verification.

 2. Authorize delete control to the flow operator (gelato ops).